MonolithProjects/ansible-github_actions_runner/README.md

 # Name to assign to this runner in GitHub (System hostname as default)
 runner_name: "{{ ansible_hostname }}"

-# Custom service name whe usign Github Enterprise server
+# Custom service name when usign Github Enterprise server
 # service_name: actions.runner._services.{{ runner_name }}.service

 # GitHub Repository user or Organization owner used for Runner registration